Organic Chemistry Portal

 Recent Literature

-Various olefins can be hydrogenated quantitatively with neutral, flavin-derived catalysts in the presence of hydrazine under an under an athomspheric pressure of O2.
-A vitamin B2 derivative acts as a highly efficient and robust catalyst for the an environmentally benign process producing water and nitrogen gas as the only waste products.
+Various olefins can be hydrogenated quantitatively with neutral, flavin-derived catalysts in the presence of hydrazine under an athomspheric pressure of O2.
+A vitamin B2 derivative acts as a highly efficient and robust catalyst for the environmentally benign process producing water and nitrogen gas as the only waste products.

 Y. Imada, T. Kitagawa, T. Ohno, H. Iida, T. Naota, Org.
 Lett., 2010, 12, 32-35.